Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from Last Week.

-With the MkDir() Command, we were able to create a folder on disk, with the help of a small VBA routine that we wrote last week.
-We don’t even need a separate program to do this, we can directly execute this command from the Debug Window, like the following example:
+With the MkDir() Command, we were able to create a folder on disk with a small VBA routine that we wrote last week.
+We don’t even need a separate program to do this; we can directly execute this command from the Debug Window, like the following example:

 MkDir "C:\Developers\Projects"